zhangbsn-gt/developer.gov.sg/collections/_products/categories/digital-identity/national-digital-identity/overview.md

 Organisations do not have to build, secure and maintain a biometric database and biometric system implementation.
 Integration is achieved easily though bundled SDKs and APIs.

 This service is ideal for use cases that require step-up authentication or to ascertain the user's presence.
+You can also visit the Identiface product page through this [link](https://www.developer.tech.gov.sg/products/categories/digital-identity/identiface/overview.html){:target="_blank"}.

 ### Authorise (Coming Soon)